 17 Apr 3 Best WordPress security plugins -2018 list

 WordPress is the most popular content management system that is used by bloggers, webmasters, and eCommerce owners.
-It is famous for easy usability and robust performance. another benefit of WordPress CMS is the number of themes and plugins available for users to add new functionality. but with popularity and widespread usage, it also brings the attention of hackers and spammers making it an easy target. and if you are not aware of this all security things, there are thousands of WordPress sites and blogs get compromised in the world daily. if you are running on WordPress CMS and not taken enough care of security, you might end up affecting your store or blog with viruses in future.
+It is famous for easy usability and robust performance. another benefit of WordPress CMS is the number of themes and plugins available for users to add new functionality. but with popularity and widespread usage, it also brings the attention of hackers and spammers making it an easy target.
+And if you are not aware of this all security things, there are thousands of WordPress sites and blogs get compromised in the world daily.
+If you are running on WordPress CMS and not taken enough care of security, you might end up affecting your store or blog with viruses in the future.

-this all not means that WordPress is insecure and you need to move your blog to another CMS.
-There are some things to take care of that will make sure your blog gets security and not hacked by anyone. this includes timely website backups, malware protection, reliable hosting and some in-site features that will stop someone to attack your WordPress store/blog. a simple example of this is captcha on all the forms where users submit any kind of data including login/register forms so bots don’t crash the database with fake entries.
+This all not means that WordPress is insecure and you need to move your blog to another CMS.
+There are some things to take care of that will make sure your blog gets security and not hacked by anyone. this includes timely website backups, malware protection, reliable hosting and some in-site features that will stop someone to attack your WordPress store/blog.
+A simple example of this is captcha on all the forms where users submit any kind of data including login/register forms so bots don’t crash the database with fake entries.

-you will get full-covered WordPress security with its premium version of a plugin, but its free version also offers loads of security features that will help you keep your site safe and spam free.
+Wordfence is a very popular WordPress security plugin available for free as well as paid version.
+You will get full-covered WordPress security with its premium version of a plugin, but its free version also offers loads of security features that will help you keep your site safe and spam free.

-Wordfecnce effectively blocks brute-force attack and also let you use two-factor authentication for double security. further, you can block traffic from any specific country, fake traffic, botnet, and scanners.
+Wordfecnce effectively blocks brute-force attack and also let you use two-factor authentication for double security.
+Further, you can block traffic from any specific country, fake traffic, botnet, and scanners.

 2. BulletProof Security (BPS)

 you can limit failed login attempts, fake traffic, code scanners and let you block particular IP also.
-The plugin keeps an eye on WordPress core files including themes and plugin’s code for any suspicious script providing high security. admin gets notified of any infection found that needs actions.
+The plugin keeps an eye on WordPress core files including themes and plugin’s code for any suspicious script providing high security.
+Admin gets notified of any infection found that needs actions.